bradleytenuta/checkmate/README.md

 In order to turn off the docker containers, run the command `docker-compose down`.

-- `sudo docker exec -it <container-name> sh` can be used to enter the terminal of a running container.
+- `docker exec -it <container-name> sh` can be used to enter the terminal of a running container.

 ##### How to use Docker Compose